Abhinavd1605/frontline-aura/README.md

-# Frontline AI — Liquid Glass Interface
+# CrewMind — Liquid Glass Interface

 A modern web application that empowers frontline workers with a liquid glass interface, 3D warehouse visualization, and conversational assistance.